 Flexible learning space.Configurable tables and chairs.
 No computer workstations.
 Digital projector.
 Instructor workstation/Crestron unit.
 Laptop jack.
 Microphone and speakers.
 DVD/VHS player.
 Instructors should advise attendees to bring their own laptop or recommend the Laptop Loan service.
 Should instructors wish to provide laptops, up to 15 are available for sign-out at Circulation Services.
 Advance planning is required to ensure adequate supply, charging time and access to charging cart.
 Contact the LC Manager for details.
 Capacity: 20 (2 additional chairs in closet).
 Presentations, instruction sessions and meetings needing the use of configurable furniture and/or technology.

 Three individual consultation areas with tables, chairs and flexible partitions.
 Maximum of 5 in each area.
-Mobile LCD unit and DVD/VHS player.
-Up to 4 laptops are available on a sign-out basis from Circulation Services.
-Advance planning may be required to ensure adequate supply.
-Contact the LC Manager for details.
+1 laptop is available on a sign-out basis from Circulation Services.
+1 table is reserved on a first-come, first-serve basis for staff.
 Capacity: 15.

 If technical problems arise during regular business hours, contact Library Systems at ext.
 5459 or 5794.
 The LC Manager may also be available.